Divorce affects every aspect of your life. Asking questions important to

 like to see your children at least twice a week, it is important that

 your attorney knows this.
-If the attorney knows what you want from the
+If the attorney/mediator knows what you want

-get-go, they’ll be able to represent you to the best of their abilities.
+from the get-go, she will be able to represent you to the best of her

-Current statements for all checking accounts, savings accounts, credit
+Gather all current statements for all checking accounts, savings accounts,

-Cash: If you or your spouse hold significant cash, such as in a safety
+If you or your spouse hold significant cash, such as in a safety deposit

-Copies of all documents showing how title is held and most recent statements,
+Make copies of all documents showing how title is held to any real property

 If a security is held in certificate form, provide a copy of the certificate.

 Also, provide the cost basis of each security/investment owned.
-(Cost
+(The original

-and most recent benefit statements plus the statement as near as possible
+of the plan) and most recent benefit statements plus the statement as

 your attorney may need.
 Division of property is an essential part of the